-• Maintenance of Document Integrity: An important evidentiary consideration.
+- Maintenance of Document Integrity: This is an important evidentiary consideration.
 The vendor should describe what is done to ensure that a document has not been changed during processing, and further, that the "processed" document can later be compared to the original item received by the vendor.
 Again, a detailed description of the process can help track chain of custody and ensure preservation of content.
-The vendor should confirm as part of that process that a complete, exact copy of the data is securely stored, in case something does go wrong.
+The vendor should confirm as part of that process that a complete, exact copy of the data is securely stored, in case something does go wrong. - Amenability to Escrow: For any large, long-term project, it is important to escrow any software code, together with instruction manuals and other documentation, to guard against problems in the event the vendor becomes financially unstable or is purchased by another entity with whom there may be a conflict of interest. - Expert Testimony Experience: In electronic discovery matters, the vendor may need to be a participant in the litigation.
+It is advisable to ensure that the vendor has a spokesperson with appropriate expertise and who is comfortable on the witness stand to attest to the integrity and transparency of all processes and quality control.
+It may also be desirable to shield this potential testifier from attorney-client privileged or work-product protected information throughout the process.

-&lt;sup>7 Tables in Appendix A summarize the information to consider requesting from each vendor, tailored and weighted according to the project at hand.
+8 Tables in Appendix A summarize the information to consider requesting from each vendor, tailored and weighted according to the project at hand.
 See Sample RFI (Appendix C-2), and the sample Decision Matrix (Appendix E).